-In 2021, the SCEGGS Trust will be launching the Light Her Path campaign which will allow the school to redevelop Wilkinson House and expand our scholarship program.
+In 2021, the SCEGGS Trust launched the Light Her Path campaign which will allow the school to redevelop Wilkinson House and expand our scholarship program.

 For members of our SCEGGS community who may have a taxation liability in North America